-Most information we hold about you is in your patient record, accessible from the Platform.
-However, you have the right to submit what is known as a ‘data subject access request’, which enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
+You have the right to submit what is known as a ‘data subject access request’, which enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.

 Rectify incorrect information.

 If you believe that any of your data is incorrect, you can ask us to rectify it.
 We make sure to do so if this is the case, however, we may need to verify the accuracy of the new data you provide to us.

 This enables you to ask us to delete or remove personal data where there is no lawful basis for us to continue to process it.
 You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing (see below).

 Object to our processing of your personal data.